pierrediedhiou/cybersecurity-journey/glossary.md

 - **FTP** — File Transfer Protocol, used to transfer files over a network (Port 21)
 - **Fragment** — The part of a URL starting with # that points to a specific section of a webpage
+- **Function** — A reusable block of code designed to perform a specific task.
+Called by name whenever that task needs to be done
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory